jrma14/course-reports/README.md

 - Helped import the new data into the database
 - Made bar chart to view average rating per professor
 - Made search bar for the course overview page
+- Made pill buttons for the course overview page
+- Helped refactor the db to use our new schemas and tables
 - Figma Mockups

 ### Jacob